 How many times do we go to a website and the most important thing we’re looking for is not there, anywhere?
 Know the key points you need to have on your site.

 Do your customers feel appreciated?
 How you handle the small details of your business (such as listening to & thanking your customers) speaks loudly about you and your brand.

 There are many great resources out there for growing your business and taking it to the next level.
 But you can easily spend thousands of dollars taking courses and still get nowhere with your business.
 That’s because there is so much information it can be overwhelming.

 Bottom line, you must take action.
-Courses and information are great, but too much information can debilitate you and provide you with excuses to do nothing (or this is what I’ve heard). :-) You’ll need to take what you learn and apply it even if you don’t feel 100% ready.
+Courses and information are important, but too much information can debilitate you and provide you with excuses to do nothing (or this is what I’ve heard). :-) You’ll need to take what you learn and apply it even if you don’t feel 100% ready.
 Be yourself and trust your instincts – I bet you already know what you should be doing.
-Now go do it!

 Of course, we can’t forget to talk about what it’s actually like living life following your passion and being a creative entrepreneur.
 It’s simple to list what needs to be done but it’s much harder to get it done.
 Working for yourself is an amazing thing but I often say no sees the tears, sweat, and incredible hard work that goes into this.

-It was part of connecting at work and I realized that working for myself, I didn’t have that anymore.
-(The other giveaway was seeing my husband’s face after a lengthy discussion on why the Bobbi Brown extra lip tint I just bought was far superior than the regular lip balm I was using before.)
+It was part of connecting at work, and I realized that working for myself, I didn’t have this anymore.
+(The other giveaway was seeing my husband’s face after a lengthy discussion on why the Bobbi Brown lip gloss I just bought was far superior to the regular lip balm I was using before.)

+Lightbulb!
 I had an idea – why couldn’t we virtually connect like this?
-Answer is, we can.
-Join us in the Entrepreneur Connection Section (ECS for short) whenever you can and share your entrepreneurial musings or favorite recipes (cocktails included!).
+Come here and share your entrepreneurial tips or favorite recipes (cocktails included!).
 I’m excited to share my favorite things with you too.